bmcdavid/DotNetStarter/docs/breaking-changes.md

 This page is used to note each versions breaking changes and list future breaking changes.

+## 3.x - 4.x Proposed

+* Remove NET35, NET40, and less than NETSTANDARD2.0
+* Add IServiceProvider to ILocator interface.

 ## 2.x - 3.x
 * Changed ILocatorConfigure.Configure signature to take a new ILocatorConfigureEngine instead of IStartupEngine to prevent access to ILocator before configuration is complete
 * Removed IStartupEngine.OnLocatorStartupComplete